f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   result License installed successfully. syscon-2-active(config)#

-You can also view the EULA via the CLI:
+You can also view the End User License Agreement (EULA) via the CLI:

 .. code-block:: bash